 The Department may verify required course content to determine if the applicant completed a supervised internship in mental health counseling as part of the degree program.
-Fortunately, St. Bonaventure’s Online MSED in Clinical Mental Health Counseling includes core courses, a relevant internship, and two real-world residency placements.
+Fortunately, St. Bonaventure’s Online MSED in Clinical Mental Health Counseling includes core courses and a relevant internship.
 The full curriculum includes:

 - Research Methods

 - Introduction to the Profession of Counseling

 - Advanced Human Growth and Development